firesurfer/rclcs/README.md

 * Create a Subscription
 * Create a Service/Client
 	* Get a request and answer it
-* Publish and recieve a simple message (no nested types)
+* Publish and recieve a  message (nested types might be a bit buggy at the moment)
-	* Arrays will work soon without any patches to the rmw
+	* Arrays will work soon without any patches to the rmw (See: https://github.com/eProsima/ROS-RMW-Fast-RTPS-cpp/pull/45)
-* Generate code for messages without nested types
+* Generate code for messages

 For a list of currently supported types see: [supported types](doc/SupportedTypes.md)

 ## What doesn't work at the moment

+* String arrays
+* Fixed Arrays - Coming soon
 * Everything else
-* String arrays

 ## What is critical at the moment

 * ~~I'm not sure if it's possible to reproduce more complicated messages in C# an directly pass them to the rcl without any conversion.
 A conversion would be possible but would be a waste of resources in the most cases.~~

+* Program crashes at exit

 ## What has to be done next